LRSORRENTI/TESTING-JS/docs/01_Basics.md

 # The Basics - Understanding the fundamentals of testing

 - How to create and run unit tests

 - AAA pattern (Arrange, Act, Assert)

 - What to test, and how to organize tests

+## Why do we test?

+The idea is we can have tests we write one by one, then at the end we can run all the tests and ensure the project works instead of performing a bunch of manual tests

 In this course we have three variations of the same app, all three versions will recreate the same end structure, just by different means